return to Home page

 The Temple - Tifereth Israel Today

-The Temple was the last congregation to leave the city of Cleveland and move to the suburbs.
-In 1964, as many younger Jewish families moved farther east beyond the inner-ring suburbs, it built what it called a 'branch' in Beachwood, six miles east of the University Circle location.
-Now, more than 40 years later, this building, much expanded, is the home for nearly all congregational activities.
+The Temple was the last of the large Jewish congregations to move outside the city limits, to the suburbs.
+In 1964, as many younger Jewish families moved farther east beyond the inner-ring suburbs, it built what it called a 'branch' in Beachwood, six miles east of its University Circle location.
+Now, nearly 50 years later, this building, much expanded, is the home for nearly all congregational activities.

 click for larger image